pdkpavankumar/pdkpavan-web/content/posts/2019-06-29--array-delete/index.md

 ## Different ways to remove/delete items from an array

 **1. Length**
-$\qquad$JavaScript array elements can be removed by setting length property less the array length.
+JavaScript array elements can be removed by setting length property less the array length.
 This approach will only remove the elements which are at the tail position.
 ```javascript
 > arr = [1,2,3,4,5];
  (5) [1, 2, 3, 4, 5]